fusesource/hudsongen/ReadMe.md

 ## Generating the configurations

-To generate the configuration files run
+To generate the configuration files type the following into a console

+    sbt
-    sbt someDir
+    run someDir

 Where someDir is the directory name where you want the Hudson configuration files generated.